 CUES is now among the most unique education models in the country with one “arm” responsible for governing and the other responsible for funding.
 Both arms are accountable to separate and distinct boards, and each board is comprised of professionals with talents specifically related to either governing or funding.

-By establishing new school governance, and by separating the fundraising efforts from school management duties, the CUES organization as a whole now has more accountability and greater efficiency, particulary with respect to financial management.
-New governance for CUES schools allows CUES to maximize the talents of various lay people by placing them in positions of authority.
-The CUES Fund is essentially a development office but now staffed more appropriately for funding its own operations and the operations of the CUES School System.
+By establishing new school governance, and by separating the fundraising efforts from school management duties, the CUES organization has more accountability and greater efficiency, particularly with respect to financial management.
+The governance for CUES schools allows CUES to maximize the talents of various lay people by placing them in positions of authority.
+The CUES Fund is essentially a development office and staffed appropriately for funding its own operations and the operations of the CUES School System.